RyzenGatto/PartyC/README.md

 This program takes a zipcode as an input (and only a 5 digit zip code) and converts the digits into English text without the use of strings or the string library.

+## CRoster

+This program takes and manages the jersey numbers and ratings of X number of players, defined at the of the program.

 ### Notes
 MIT license, use as you wish.